 - Rename a database column in several tables for consistency.

-These sprints are very well suitable for upgrading your third party software.
+Many QA automation services say that sprints are very well suitable for upgrading your third party software.
 This will allow you to start using the latest and greatest features of that software.
 On the other hand if you don’t upgrade the software for too long, the version you are using may not be supported any more.
 You need to make sure that all the dependent software is upgraded together which could require significant time.

 Build features those reduce supporting activities.